-Initially we considered the half-bath as a bonus or a really nice-to-have, but now it is essential!
+Initially, we considered the half-bath as a bonus or a really nice-to-have, but now it is essential!

-Another aspect of the floorplan that we love in an A-class, is that you have full line-of-site all the way through the coach.
+Another aspect of the floorplan that we love in an A-class, is that you have a full line-of-site all the way through the coach.
 With little ones running around this is key to being able to keep an eye on them no matter where they are.
 And the aforementioned partition doors help to keep them closer if need be.

 3. Residential Fridge

 This is a big one…literally and figuratively!
 Honestly, when we first started looking at RVs, we didn’t think having a residential fridge would be an option for us.
-But once we saw that it was, it practically became a must have.
-When you have a full-size refrigerator to comfortably store enough fresh food, milk and frozen items for your family, it makes all the difference in the world.
+But once we saw that it was, it practically became a must-have.
+When you have a full-size refrigerator to comfortably store enough fresh food, milk, and frozen items for your family, it makes all the difference in the world.
 It’s also been a time saver for us in that we only need to shop for groceries once a week and have plenty of room to store over a week’s worth of meals.

 Many RV’s of all types are starting to come with a residential size fridge from the factory.
 One of the benefits of having it an A-class motorhome is that you won’t be giving up a lot of room elsewhere to fit the bigger fridge.
 And you’ll always have plenty of room for leftovers and a few of your favorite beverages to kick off a camping adventure!